AdnanOlarmmi/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-**Leaderboard** is a scoreboard showing the names and current scores of leading competitors.
+**Leaderboard** is a scoreboard showing the names and current scores of leading competitors stored and fetched from a Database with an API.
 It is also organized by scores in descending order.

 ## 🛠 Built With <a name="built-with"></a>